REMEMBER TO BOOKMARK NKC

 Our primary purpose is to offer a safe, welcoming space for newcomers to experience a recovery meeting without pressure, judgement, or obligation.
 People share their experience, strength and hope with each other so that no one has to face recovery alone.

 We are an AA peer support group, not a treatment centre, counselling service, or professional therapy.
+Nor do we provide medical advice.
 The meeting is run by people in recovery who volunteer their time to help others.

 Our NKC open (open to anyone) meetings are for: